-Approved providers must maintain material, supplies, and furnishings to accommodate the number of children enrolled in the 4K classroom(s).
-Based upon the availability of funds, SC First Steps 4K reserves the right to offer material/equipment grants to 4K providers.
-Approved providers enrolling between one and six eligible children may receive a materials/equipment grant of up to \$2,000 per child.
-Approved providers enrolling seven or more eligible children may receive a material/equipment grant not to exceed \$20,000.
-This grant funding shall be used to purchase items identified in consultation with a First Steps 4K Coach as necessary to support a high-quality learning environment.
-This grant funding may be used for approved purchases only, with compensation made directly to the vendor from which the order is to be obtained (see Appendix E).
+Approved First Steps 4K providers must maintain materials, supplies, and furnishings to accommodate the number of children enrolled in the First Steps 4K classroom(s).
+Based upon the availability of funds, First Steps 4K reserves the right to offer material/equipment grants to 4K providers.
+Approved First Steps 4K providers enrolling between one (1) and six (6) eligible children may receive a materials/equipment grant at a minimum of \$1,000 per child.
+Approved First Steps 4K Providers enrolling seven (7) or more eligible children may receive a material/equipment grant at a minimum of \$10,000.
+This grant funding shall be used to purchase items identified in consultation with the First Steps 4K program director/administrator, the 4K Teacher, the First Steps 4K Materials Manager, and the 4K Coach to support a high-quality learning environment.
+This grant funding is made directly to the vendor from which the order is to be obtained (see Appendix E).
 All materials purchased with grant funds shall be maintained in the First Steps 4K classroom.